-I have been driving London taxis for 40 years in total because I enjoy the flexibility and independence it gives me.
+I have been driving London taxis since Feb 1978 because I enjoy the flexibility and independence it gives me.
 It only took me 2 years to pass The Knowledge – what can I say, I’m a natural!

 I love that in this profession, every day is different.
 I enjoy sharing my knowledge and am always careful to listen to my customers so I know where their interests lie.